ig-grando/discord-notifier/README.md

 python3 msg_manager.py
 ```

-While running the manager, you can view, add, and remove reminders by following the on-screen instructions.
+While running the manager, you can view, add, and remove reminders by following the on-screen instructions, they will be added in the `data.csv` file.
 To send the messages scheduled for the current day, run:

 ```bash